🦦

 The resource has the right to modify its own trusted list so any service account has the right to modify its trusted list to allow one or more accounts to delegate authentication to themselves.
 If a service account adds one or more accounts to its trusted list, it updates its msDS-AllowedToActOnBehalfOfOtherIdentity attribute.

-Enabling unconstrained or constrained delegation on a computer requires the SeEnableDelegationPrivilege user right assignment on domain controllers, which is only granted to enterprise and domain admins.
+Enabling unconstrained or constrained delegation on a computer requires the user right assignment on domain controllers, which is only granted to enterprise and domain admins.

 The two major prerequisites to pull off the attack are: